Once your kids hit middle and high school, they're ready for more grown-up fun. Put these activities at the top of your to-do-list.

 Teen Night at the High Museum

 High Museum offers several monthly events for all walks of life, but very few are as cool as their teen-centric offerings.
-Open Studio is a free drop-in art making workshop that takes placed on the first Friday of each month from 5-8pm.
+Open Studio is a free drop-in art-making workshop that takes place on the first Friday of each month from 5 to 8 pm.
 The museum also offers art talks and other teen exclusive events during their monthly teen nights.
 All events are free with a valid high school ID.